Courses

 Cross-listed with HS 311.
 When offered as GR 311X, a mandatory field experience abroad will be required.

-This course explores the topics of identity and belonging in German, Austrian, and Swiss literary texts in their cultural and historical contexts.
-The selections represent multiple genres and literary movements.
+This survey course offers selections of renowned German, Austrian, and Swiss literary texts in their cultural and historical contexts.
+The selections represent multiple genres and literary movements from Medieval to Modernity.
+Notes:

 GR 491X Internship in German 1-12 cr.